zachsmead/rails-devise-omniauth/README.md

 config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }
 ```

 Next, change the default Devise logout HTTP verb from `DELETE` to `GET`.
-First go to `config/initializers/devise.rb`, then change `config.sign_out_via = :delete` to `config.sign_out_via = :get`.
+Go to: `config/initializers/devise.rb`, then change `config.sign_out_via = :delete` to `config.sign_out_via = :get`.

 You also need to make sure that you have flash messages displaying since Devise uses them to indicate errors such as invalid email/password or login/logout messages.
-If you don't have something like this already, add this to your `application.html.erb`:
+If you don't have something like this already, add this to your `app/views/layouts/application.html.erb`:

 ```ruby
 <% flash.each do |name, message| %>